TeseoLou/codoku/README.md

   - If the board is complete and few or no hints were used:
     - A visual celebration is triggered by the `popConfetti()` function, which uses the Canvas-Confetti library to render falling confetti in the center of the screen.
     - The sound effect `applause` is played using `soundEffects.play("applause")`, a modular system controlling audio playback.
-    - The standard win modal (`#congrats-modal`) is opened using Bootstrap’s JS API (`bootstrap.Modal.show()`).
+    - The standard win modal (`#congrats-modal`) is opened using `Bootstrap`’s JS API (`bootstrap.Modal.show()`).
-    - The player stats are dynamically inserted using jQuery DOM manipulation.
+    - The player stats are dynamically inserted using `jQuery` DOM manipulation.
   - If the user relied heavily on hints (e.g. more hint cells than user-filled cells):
     - A different modal (`#hinted-win-modal`) is shown instead, displaying a more encouraging message.
-    - Stats are again filled dynamically using jQuery selectors, but the tone of messaging shifts to emphasize future improvement.
+    - Stats are again filled dynamically using `jQuery` selectors, but the tone of messaging shifts to emphasize future improvement.
 - Regardless of win type:
   - The game timer is cleared (`clearInterval(countdownInterval)`) to prevent it from running after win state.
   - A `hasCelebrated` flag ensures the modal and effects are only triggered once per game session.